Vivek-S1n9h/AtliQ_Hardware_BI_360_dashboard/README.md

 Welcome to the AtliQ Hardware BI 360 Dashboard project!

 ### Introduction
 AtliQ Hardware is an ambitious company striving for excellence in the hardware industry.
-This project marks the initiation of our journey into implementing advanced data analytics using Power BI.
-Our objective is to harness the power of data to drive informed decision-making across key business functions, including finance, sales, marketing, and supply chain management.
+This project marks the initiation of my journey into implementing advanced data analytics using Power BI.
+The objective is to harness the power of data to drive informed decision-making across key business functions, including finance, sales, marketing, and supply chain management.

 ### Objective
 The primary goal of this project is to establish a robust data analytics framework using Power BI.
-By doing so, we aim to empower stakeholders with comprehensive insights, enabling them to make strategic decisions that positively impact our business outcomes.
+By doing so, the aim is to empower stakeholders with comprehensive insights, enabling them to make strategic decisions that positively impact our business outcomes.

 ### Tools Utilized
 To achieve our objectives, we have employed a range of tools and technologies: